cmu-db/noisepage/script/testing/junit/README.md

 Example:

-Given sql input file select.test under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu, password "", and skip-list [CASE,BETWEEN,WHERE,abs(,WHEN], the command should be:
+Given sql input file select.test under traces directory, jdbc url jdbc:postgresql://localhost/jeffdb, db username jeffniu, password "", skip-list [CASE,BETWEEN,WHERE,abs(,WHEN], and output name select_new.test, the command should be:

 ant filter-trace -Dpath=traces/select.test -Ddb-url=jdbc:postgresql://localhost/jeffdb
--Ddb-user=jeffniu -Dpassword="" -Dskip-list=“CASE,BETWEEN,WHERE,abs(,WHEN"
+-Ddb-user=jeffniu -Dpassword="" -Dskip-list=“CASE,BETWEEN,WHERE,abs(,WHEN" -Doutput-name=select_new.test

 The output file contains all traces as before, except that for a query that contain any keyword within the skip-list, a "skip" tag is added above the query so that when